folkzb/magalu/mgc/cli/docs/virtual-machine/instances/help.md

-create            Create an instance. delete            Delete an instance. get               Retrieve the details of a specific instance. list              List all instances. logs              Get Instance Console Logs network-interface network-interface password          Retrieve the first windows admin password reboot            Reboot an instance.
+create            Create an instance. delete            Delete an instance. get               Retrieve the details of a specific instance. init-logs         Get Instance Console Logs list              List all instances. network-interface network-interface password          Retrieve the first windows admin password reboot            Reboot an instance.